Volunteering at LHSA

 Applying for a volunteer position

-If you'd like to apply for a volunteer position, please contact the Student Support Officer in the Centre for Research Collections.
+If you'd like to apply for a volunteer position, please contact the Student Engagement Officer in the Centre for Research Collections.
 All applications are processed by the Student Support Officer, who will respond to discuss any available opportunities.
 If there are no positions available at LHSA, the Student Support Officer may be able to offer a volunteer position within another part of the Centre for Research Collections.

 Further information about volunteering in the archive sector